biplabua/biplabua.github.io/_posts/2020-03-10-How-use-command-line.markdown

 /Users/biplab
 ```

-After starting terminal and entering 'pwd' command I get the path to the home directory, which is your working directory when you open the terminal.
-At a given time your location in the computer is called working directory. 'pwd' means 'print working directory'.
+After starting terminal and entering 'pwd' command I get the path to the home directory, which is my working directory when you open the terminal.
+At a given time your location in the computer is called current/working directory. 'pwd' means 'print working directory'.
 Now what is path?
-Forlders or directory structure in our computer has a heigharchical structure starting with the 'root directory'.
-The output from pwd command '/Users/biplab' the '/' at begining denotes the root directory.
+Forlders or directory structure in our computer has a heigharchical starting with the 'root directory'.
+The output from 'pwd' command '/Users/biplab' the '/' at begining denotes the root directory.

 Now we would like check, what are the files and directory inside the home directory.
 We can check that by the command 'ls'